 Tiger terror continues in areas adjoining the country’s protected parks and wildlife sanctuaries.

 In a latest incident, a tiger from Bardiya National Park snatched a woman off a moving motorcycle while she was riding pillion with her son on Friday night.

 The tiger pounced on 52-year-old Nandakala Thapa along the Amreni-Chisapani stretch of East-West Highway that traverses through the park.
 Her body was discovered the next afternoon, deep in the forest, about 2km south of the highway.

 Six people have died from tiger attacks in and around the park area this fiscal year, according to the park authority.

 Bishnu Prasad Shrestha, the chief conservation officer of the park, said two persons were killed in areas that fall under the park’s jurisdiction while the four others were attacked in areas that fall within the scope of Division Forest Office, Bardiya.

 “The latest tiger attack took place where there is a high movement of big cats,” said Shrestha.
-“A similar incident had occurred some two years ago when a tiger had fatally attacked a person riding a motorcycle.”
+“A similar incident had occurred some twenty years ago when a tiger had fatally attacked a person riding a motorcycle.”

 In late October, a man in his late fifties was killed by a tiger in Geruwa Rural Municipality.
 Before that two men from Madhuwan Municipality lost their lives in tiger attacks within a few hours in Beljhundi Community Forest.